MohamedShokir/RAGWebApp/README.md

 # RAGWebApp

-# Enhanced RAG System with Document Repository
+# Enhanced RAG System

 This project is an advanced Retrieval-Augmented Generation (RAG) system built with Streamlit, LangChain, and Ollama.
-It features a persistent document repository, allowing users to upload documents once and query them anytime without re-uploading.
+It is allowing users to upload documents  and query them to get an accurate results based on the context of the uploaded document.

 ## 🌟 Features

-- **Document Repository**: Store and manage documents in collections for persistent access.
 - **RAG Functionality**: Use state-of-the-art language models for question answering.
 - **Multiple Document Formats**: Supports PDF, DOCX, TXT, CSV, and PPTX.
 - **Model Management**: Easily switch between different language models and embedding models.
-- **Performance Monitoring**: Track system metrics and optimize performance.

 ## 🚀 Getting Started